All Episodes

 Not a medical problem.

-It's a it's a physiological problem.
+It's a physiological problem.

 Infertility coverage is meant to cover natural couples who would be capable of conceiving a child if not for medical problems.

-Gay rights activists will predictably argue that couples in which one partner has deeper medical problems may also be covered, but that is only as a part of a larger set of natural couplers.
+Gay rights activists will predictably argue that couples in which one partner has deeper medical problems may also be covered, but that is only as a part of a larger set of natural couples.

-What they're getting at here is that infertility coverage for heterosexual couples.
+What they're getting at here is that infertility coverage for heterosexual couples, it's not fair that coverage is not available to gay couples.

 And you say, well, wait a minute.